kstatelibraries/sfDariahShibUserPlugin/README.md

 DARIAH Shibboleth authentication plugin for AtoM
 ===================

+This plugin enables Shibboleth authentication with AtoM.
+Tested only with **AtoM 2.1**!

 Install
 -------------------
 Clone the project to the plugin directory of you AtoM installation and activate it.